k-atherton/k-atherton/README.md

 ## I'm a PhD Student at Boston University!
 - I'm in the Bioinformatics and URBAN programs at BU!
 - I'm a member of the Bhatnagar Lab
-- I study how urban soil microbiome diversity impacts human health and how to engineer urban microbiomes to improve human health outcomes.
+- I study how urbanization impacts the soil microbiome and how soil microbes in turn impact the health of trees.
-- 2020 Goal: Submit my first first-author manuscript for publication!
+- 2022 Goal: Submit my first first-author manuscript for publication!
-- Fun fact: I love to cook, sing, and watch sports (Liverpool F.C. are my favorite).
+- Fun fact: I love to do crosswordes, sing, and watch sports (Liverpool F.C. are my favorite).

 ### Connect with me: